Prescient Therapeutics: PTX-100

+PTX-100 demonstrated safety and early clinical activity in a previous Phase 1 study and recent PK/PD basket study of haematological and solid malignancies.
+PTX-100 is now in a Phase 1b expansion cohort study in T cell lymphomas, where it has shown encouraging efficacy signals and safety.
+The lead investigator on the study is Professor Miles Prince, AM.
+A global Phase 2 study focussing on cutaneous T-cell lymphomas is due to start in early 2025.

+PTX-100 was granted Orphan Drug Designation by the US FDA for the treatment of all T-cell lymphomas.

 OmniCAR

 OmniCAR is a universal immune receptor platform enabling controllable T-cell activity and multi-antigen targeting with a single cell product.
 It is the first universal immune receptor allowing post-translational covalent loading of binders to T-cells.

 Prescient developed the OmniCAR platform by combining a universal immune receptor technology invented at University of Pennsylvania (Penn) by Dr. Daniel J. Powell, Jr. and Dr. Andrew Tsourkas, with a molecular binding system (termed SpyTag/SpyCatcher) licensed from the University of Oxford, together with other Prescient proprietary technologies.

 The resultant modular CAR system, named OmniCAR, decouples antigen recognition from the T-cell signalling domain.
 The targeting ligand can then be administered and titrated separately to the CAR-T cells thereby creating on-demand and controllable T-cell activity post infusion.
 This separation of the ligand dosing provides potential safety advantages through increased control of the resultant CAR activation throughout the therapy, as well as ability to target multiple antigens, either simultaneously or sequentially, whilst allowing continual re-arming to generate, regulate and diversify a sustained T-cell response over time.
 Prescient notes this may assist in overcoming T-cell exhaustion and persistence, and these features collectively provide potential advantages in solid tumours which are characterised by antigen heterogeneity, antigen escape and a hostile tumour microenvironment.

-Prescient’s initial focus for OmniCAR is CAR-T for oncology.
+Prescient's initial focus for OmniCAR is CAR-T for oncology.
 However, the OmniCAR platform can be applied to any immune cell type (including T-cells, NK cells, Macrophages) and combine with any target binding ligand (scFv, Antibody, Aptamers, Labels for imaging) enabling a potential modular approach applicable to the broader field of cell therapies.
 OmniCAR is relevant for both autologous or allogeneic approaches.

-OmniCAR Internal Programs

-In January 2021 Prescient named three internal clinical programs it would pursue using the OmniCAR platform: